divizionbyzero/training-layouts/README.md

-Сферические лэйауты в вакууме Some templates (only blocks without content) with flex, grid etc.
+Some templates (only blocks without content) with flex, grid etc.